Augmented reality: Commerce

 AR is used to integrate print and video marketing.
 Printed marketing material can be designed with certain "trigger" images that, when scanned by an AR-enabled device using image recognition, activate a video version of the promotional material.
 A major difference between augmented reality and straightforward image recognition is that one can overlay multiple media at the same time in the view screen, such as social media share buttons, the in-page video even audio and 3D objects.
 Traditional print-only publications are using augmented reality to connect different types of media.

 AR can enhance product previews such as allowing a customer to view what's inside a product's packaging without opening it.
 AR can also be used as an aid in selecting products from a catalog or through a kiosk.
 Scanned images of products can activate views of additional content such as customization options and additional images of the product in its use.

-By 2010, virtual dressing rooms had been developed for e-commerce.

-In 2012, a mint used AR techniques to market a commemorative coin for Aruba.
-The coin itself was used as an AR trigger, and when held in front of an AR-enabled device it revealed additional objects and layers of information that were not visible without the device.

-In 2018, Apple announced USDZ AR file support for iPhones and iPads with iOS12.
-Apple has created an AR QuickLook Gallery that allows masses to experience augmented reality on their own Apple device.
+In 2018, Apple announced Universal Scene Description (USDZ) AR file support for iPhones and iPads with iOS 12.
+Apple has created an AR QuickLook Gallery that allows people to experience augmented reality through their own Apple device.

 In 2018, Shopify, the Canadian e-commerce company, announced AR Quick Look integration.
 Their merchants will be able to upload 3D models of their products and their users will be able to tap on the models inside the Safari browser on their iOS devices to view them in their real-world environments.

 In 2018, Twinkl released a free AR classroom application.
 Pupils can see how York looked over 1,900 years ago.
 Twinkl launched the first ever multi-player AR game, Little Red and has over 100 free AR educational models.